- Mental Health

 A panic attack is a sudden episode of anxiety and intense fear that triggers severe physical reactions when there is no apparent trigger. `Most people experience panic attacks once or twice in their lifetime, and panic attacks are also symptoms of other anxiety disorders.
 However, if you have suffered from four or more panic attacks, and is constantly worrying about the next one, you are suffering from panic disorder.

-3 simple steps to request treatment for panic attacks today
+3 simple steps to request medication and treatment for panic disorder today

 Book a panic attack treatment appointment.